 For this Green Chile Chicken Pasta I like to use Hatch chiles, but feel free to use any mild green chile you prefer.

 Often times Hatch green chiles are not available and the canned, diced green chiles are perfect.
 Hatch, Ortega, Old El Paso or Del Sol are top brands in most markets.
+I use them in my Green Chile Chicken Soup, too!

 This Green Chile Chicken Pasta works.